Personal Injury Attorneys in Jacksonville

 Florida’s Pure Comparative Negligence Rule

-If you are found to share any level of fault for the accident, then that means you will own some share of liability.
-The state of Florida applies the pure comparative negligence rule to all personal injury cases.
-This means that if you made a small mistake that contributed to the accident, then any compensation you collect will be reduced to account for your level of fault.
+If you are found to have any level of fault for the accident, you will own some part of liability.
+The state of Florida applies the comparative negligence rule to all personal injury cases.
+This means that if you made a small mistake that contributed to the accident, any compensation you collect will be reduced to account for your level of fault.

-For example, imagine you are injured in an auto accident after another car decided to change lanes without looking and run you off the road.
+For example, imagine you are injured in an auto accident after another driver decided to change lanes without looking and ran you off the road.
 However, dashcam footage shows that you were speeding at the time of the accident.
-The court may rule that your excessive speeds contributed to the accident, and assign you with 20% fault.
+The court may rule that your excessive speed contributed to the accident and assign you with 20% fault.
 If the court ultimately decides to award you $100,000 in compensation, that number will be reduced by 20%, or $20,000, to account for your level of fault in causing the accident.
 This means that you would only be eligible to collect $80,000.

-If you suffer a personal injury, you have to prove that the defendant owed you a duty of care which they did not fulfill.
+If you’ve suffered a personal injury, you have to prove that the defendant owed you a duty of care that they did not fulfill.
 You must then prove that their failure to uphold that duty of care resulted in damage to you.

-Your car insurance policy should include personal injury protection coverage, known as PIP coverage.
+Your car insurance policy should include personal injury protection (PIP) coverage.
 This is the coverage that will reimburse you for specific out-of-pocket expenses like medical bills and lost income, even if you were at fault for the car accident.
-Whether the accident happened in Tallahassee, Jacksonville, or Miami, Florida, the PIP coverage applies.
+Florida automobile policies have PIP coverage.

 When you suffer a personal injury, the process of receiving compensation for your medical expenses and lost income can be difficult and stressful.
 The last thing you want to worry about during your recovery process is overcoming the stress and anxiety of a legal case.

-That’s why I’ve spent over 30 years working with individuals and families in Jacksonville, Jacksonville Beach, and across the entire state of Florida to help them pursue the compensation they need after an accident.
-If you or someone you know has been injured and is looking for reliable legal guidance, contact my firm, the Glober Law Firm, today to schedule a free case consultation.
-Together we can discuss the unique details of your case and outline a plan to pursue the justice you deserve.
+That’s why we’ve spent years working with individuals and families across the entire state of Florida to help them pursue the compensation they need after an accident.
+If you or someone you know has been injured and is looking for reliable legal guidance, contact Glober + Glober Attorneys, P.A. today to schedule a free case consultation.
+Together, we can discuss the unique details of your case and outline a plan to pursue the justice you deserve.